 What is the Starfish Retrospective?

-This retrospective is called a “Starfish” because it asks teams to organize their insights and feedback across five key categories (aka, the five points of a starfish):
+This retrospective is called a “Starfish” because it asks teams to organize their insights and feedback across five key categories (aka, the five arms of a starfish):

 - Keep Doing: What are we currently doing that adds a tremendous amount of value to the team?